 Most of the year was spent prototyping gear-placement mechanisms.
-We landed on a polycarbonate gear holder with compliant flaps — flaps deflect to let the gear push out under load.
+We landed on a polycarbonate gear holder with compliant flaps that deflect to let the gear push out under load.

 For the climber: a motor with a 100:1 gearbox, sized for the rope load.

 Robot competed strongly at three DC-area events and won an award for Quality.
-My role had shifted from solo modeling to scaffolding sketches and standards so other students could move faster — the first time I led a sub-team's CAD.
+My role had shifted from solo modeling to scaffolding sketches and standards so other students could move faster.
+First time I led a sub-team's CAD.